dewan-ahmed/konveyor-contents/technical-blogs/tackle-blog.md

 Both Application Inventory and Pathfinder tools are accessible from a common [Tackle UI](https://github.com/konveyor/tackle-ui/).

-Besides the above two tools, there are [Tackle DiVA](https://github.com/konveyor/tackle-diva), [Tackle Test Generator](https://github.com/konveyor/tackle-test-generator-cli), and [Tackle Container Advisor](https://github.com/konveyor/tackle-container-advisor) which will be discussed in a future blog.
+Besides the above two tools, there are [Tackle DiVA](https://github.com/konveyor/tackle-diva), [Tackle Test Generator](https://github.com/konveyor/tackle-test-generator-cli), and [Tackle Container Advisor](https://github.com/konveyor/tackle-container-advisor) which you can learn more about from the links under the resources section.

 ## How to get involved with the Tackle project